 Because the public key and address format differs by blockchain platforms, user needs to have one key pair for Ethereum, another key pair for Bitcoin, and etc. If a user wants several accounts for Ethereum, then that many number of key pairs will be required.
 Moreover, Bitcoin uses countless number of accounts, because after a transaction has been made, any Bitcoin changes after the transaction is returned to a different account of the user’s.
 In other words, it becomes very complex and inconvenient if a user would have to save a key pair for every blockchain account that the user holds.
 Samsung Blockchain Keystore aims to reduce this by implementing Hierarchical Deterministic wallet.

-Hierarchical Deterministic wallet allows these multiple key pairs to be derived from a single root seed called, “Master Seed.”
-Master Seed is the root of a large tree of public and private keys.
-This Master Seed is the only thing that user needs to store and back up.
+Hierarchical Deterministic wallet allows these multiple key pairs to be derived from a single root seed called, “Root Seed.”
+Root Seed is the root of a large tree of public and private keys.
+This Root Seed is the only thing that user needs to store and back up.
 This is the key to access all of your crypto secrets, so how it is generated and stored should be kept in a secure environment.

-Samsung Blockchain Keystore generates the Master Seed by Trusted App in Trusted Execution Environment, by the steps below:
+Samsung Blockchain Keystore generates the Root Seed by Trusted App in Trusted Execution Environment, by the steps below:

 ① True Random Number Generator (TRNG), also known as Hardware Random Number Generator, that is embedded into Samsung device chipsets, generates an initial entropy length (ENT) of 128 random bits.
 Elaborating more on ENT, industry standard allows 128 to 256 bits, in multiple of 32 bits.
 Depending on the length of the initial entropy length, the number of words that this will be converted into will differ, from 12 to 24, in multiple of 3.